Vafa-Witten invariants from exceptional collections

 While the Baer-Bondal-Rickard theorem guarantees the isomorphism $\cD(S) \sim \cD(Q)$ between the derived categories of coherent sheaves and quiver representations, one also expects that the moduli spaces of semi-stable objects $\cM^S_{\gamma,J}$ and $\cM^Q_{\vec N,\vec\zeta}$ will be in bijective correspondence for a suitable choice of stability parameter $\vec\zeta(J)$, generalizing the well-known result for $S=\IP^2$ \cite{drezet1985fibres}.
 A basic requirement on the assignment $J\mapsto \vec\zeta$ is that the expected dimensions of the moduli spaces $\cM^S_{\gamma,J}$ and $\cM^Q_{\vec N,\vec \zeta}$ should match.

-On the quiver side, recall that depending on the stability parameters $\vec\zeta$, semi-stable representations typically have\footnote{From the viewpoint of the moduli space of sheaves, the arrows in $Q_1$ correspond to the Higgs fields arising in the dimensional reduction of HYM equations on $X=\mathrm{Tot}(K_S)$ down to $S$; the vanishing of $\Phi_{i'j'}^{\alpha}=0$ is tantamount to the fact that all semi-stable sheaves on $X$ are of the form $i_*E$ where $E$ is a semi-stable sheaf on $S$.
+On the quiver side, recall that semi-stable representations typically have\footnote{From the viewpoint of the moduli space of sheaves, the arrows in $Q_1$ correspond to the Higgs fields arising in the dimensional reduction of HYM equations on $X=\mathrm{Tot}(K_S)$ down to $S$; the vanishing of the arrows in $Q'_1$ is tantamount to the fact that all semi-stable sheaves on $X$ are of the form $i_*E$ where $E$ is a semi-stable sheaf on $S$.
 This vanishing requires that the superpotential be linear with respect to a subset of arrows, and is closely related to the phenomenon known as dimensional reduction in the mathematics literature, see \cite[\S4.8]{Kontsevich:2010px}, \cite[App.
 A]{Davison:2013nza}.
-We are grateful to Pierrick Bousseau and Olivier Schiffmann for discussions on this issue. } $\Phi_{i'j'}^{\alpha}=0$ for $(i',j')$ in a subset $Q'_1\subset Q_1$ of the set of arrows $Q_1$, such that each term in the superpotential vanishes separately; the remaining edges in $\hat Q_1 = Q_1\backslash Q'_1$ then form a spanning tree on the quiver $Q$.
+We are grateful to Pierrick Bousseau and Olivier Schiffmann for discussions on this issue. } {\bp $\Phi_{i'j'}^{\alpha}=0$ for $(i',j',\alpha) $ in a cut $Q'_1$ of the superpotential $W$, depending on the stability parameters $\vec\zeta$; a cut being a subset $Q'_1\subset Q_1$ of the set of arrows $Q_1$ such that $W$ is linear in the $\Phi_{i'j'}^{\alpha}$'s. } The remaining edges in $\hat Q_1 = Q_1\backslash Q'_1$ then form a spanning tree on the quiver $Q$.
 The maps $\Phi_{ij}^\alpha$ with $(i,j)\in \hat Q_1$ are then subject to the relations $\partial W/\partial \Phi_{i'j'}^\alpha=0$ for each $(i',j')\in Q'_1$.
 The subquiver $\hat Q$ with vertices $Q_0$ and edges in $\hat Q_1$ has no oriented loops, but instead relations $\{\partial W/\partial \Phi_{i'j'}^\alpha=0, (i',j')\in Q'_1\}$.
-For toric surfaces, the relevant subquivers (which we refer to as `branches') are in one-to-one correspondence with internal perfect matchings on the associated brane tiling \cite{Hanany:2006nm}.
+For toric surfaces, the relevant {\bp cuts} are in one-to-one correspondence with internal perfect matchings on the associated brane tiling \cite{Hanany:2006nm}.